silky/sync/readme.md

-Sync is which will help you to keep your forks up to date!
+Sync is util which will help you to keep your forks up to date!

 Just, create config alike